As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 Once the pot has been shaped, you can tap the rim and base gently on the table.
 This will create a flat bottom for the pot to sit on.
 And will even out the rim to create a neat finish.

-When the clay has dried the pinch pot is ready to be painted with whatever designs appeal!
+However, if you are using air-dry clay, when the clay has dried the pinch pot is ready to be painted with whatever designs appeal!
 Here is a short video on how to make a pinch pot with a young child.

 For a full step by step video check out my YouTube channel here.